What is Joint Venture:

 4. Dispute handling:

 Where two people meet, it is impossible to avoid disputes.
-Although you cannot ignore dispute, you can pre-arrange the resolution.
+Although you cannot ignore disputes, you can pre-arrange the resolution.

 How would you do so?